rrocharoberto/fields-data/README.md

 # Building process

+The building process prepares the project to run it in a Docker environment.

 ## Build backend project

-In order to build the project, execute the following command inside the `field-backend` directory:
+In order to build the Spring Boot project, execute the following command inside the `field-backend` directory:

 `mvn clean install`

-This command will run the unit and integration tests.
+This command will also run the unit and integration tests.

 ## Create the backend Docker image `backend-fields`

-In order to build the Docker image of Spring application, execute the following command inside the `field-backend` directory:
+In order to build the Docker image of Spring Boot application, execute the following command inside the `field-backend` directory:

 `docker build --build-arg DB_PASSWORD=$DB_PASSWORD --build-arg WHEATHER_APPID=$WHEATHER_APPID -t backend-fields .`